contentful/vault/README.md

 ### Models & Fields

 Models are defined by declaring a subclass of the `Resource` class.
-Annotate the class with `@ContentType`, which takes the Content Type's ID as it's value.
+Annotate the class with `@ContentType`, which takes the Content Type's ID as its value.

 Fields are defined by annotating class attributes with the `@Field` annotation.
 ```java